 4. Fewer repairs: The features of new homes should also hold up better than those of existing homes, which may have experienced years of wear and tear, says Evan Gilligan of Mandrin Homes, which has offices in Maryland and Delaware.

 5. Less maintenance: At the same time, today’s new homes are engineered specifically to minimize maintenance requirements.
 For example, Costello says his company uses composite products for a home’s exterior trim instead of wood, which could rot or need repainting.

 6. Warranty: To help with your piece of mine, we will take care of the necessary repair work needed in your new home for the first year.

 7. Energy Efficient: Newly constructed homes use energy more efficiently in two ways, says Kevin Morrow, senior program manager for the National Association of Home Builders’ green building programs.
 First, they tend to have a tighter-sealed building envelope that helps prevent conditioned air—cool air in the summer, warm air in the winter—from escaping.
-This can be a huge cost savings for the new home buyer.
-Think higher-efficiency insulation, doors and windows.
+This can be a huge cost saving for the new home buyer.
+Think higher-efficiency insulation, doors, and windows.

 Sager Family Homes is a locally owned, second generation family operated home builder in the Greater Puget Sound region.
 We are committed to building the best quality homes that your money can buy.